abhishektadkod/Court/README.md

 <b>In terminal #2: </b><br>
-In the project directory, you can run:
+In the same project directory:
 (Navigate to /Court)<br>
 cd backend<br>
 npm install<br>